 Distracted Driving Accidents & Statistics

 From cell phones to simply not paying attention, it only takes a split second of being distracted for an accident to occur.
-If you have been the victim of a distracted driving accident, call Simmons and Fletcher, P.C. for a free consultation with a automobile accident lawyer.
+If you have been the victim of a distracted driving accident, call Simmons and Fletcher, P.C. for a free consultation with our attorneys.

 Some of the statistics on distracted driving both nationwide and statewide in Texas are frightening.
 Particularly, these distracted driving statistics stand out: